 Consider the numerical differences between a clean and dirty system:

 a moderately dirty filter and coil would use about 10,670 kilowatts and cost around $928 per season.
 The same unit with clean parts would

 - A 5-ton unit with a moderately dirty filter and coil would use approximately

-For example, Del-Air’s 20-point tune-up includes all the recommended points of annual maintenance, which generally
+Del-Air Heating and Air Conditioning’s preventative maintenance includes all the recommended points of annual maintenance, which generally

 - Compressor and fan amps